tidurand/webflow-gsap/README.md

-The GSAP code part for the project https://gsap-visual-cheat-sheet.webflow.io/
+The GSAP code for https://gsap-visual-cheat-sheet.webflow.io/

 Build with the template https://github.com/finsweet/developer-starter